-In our graduate online education program, the Extended Learning Track (XLT), one of the very first lessons we teach is on “Odds Enhancers.”
+In our advanced online education program, the Extended Learning Track (XLT), one of the very first lessons we teach is on “Odds Enhancers.”
 This is because it is a critical part of identifying the proper trading opportunity.
 After all, what trading and investing ultimately comes down to are two things: Where do I get in and where do I get out… The optimal opportunity gives us a low risk, high reward, and high probability entry and exit point.
 This means getting into the market right before the move in price happens and exiting right before the move ends – market timing.
 The Odds Enhancers help us identify these key turning points in markets with a very high degree of accuracy and that is the focus of this piece.
 Why do prices ever turn in any market?
 Simple, because of a supply and demand imbalance at a price level.
 So, to identify market turning points in advance, we need to be able to identify price levels where supply and demand are out-of-balance.
 Another way to say this is… We need to be able to identify the picture that represents a supply and demand imbalance.

 Live Trading Session (XLT) – January 11th, 2012